PennyLaneAI/pennylane-sf/doc/index.rst

   :end-before: header-end-inclusion-marker-do-not-remove

-Once the PennyLane-SF plugin is installed, the two provided Strawberry Fields devices can be accessed straight away in PennyLane, without the need to import any additional packages.
+Once the PennyLane-SF plugin is installed, the provided Strawberry Fields devices can be accessed straight away in PennyLane, without the need to import any additional packages.

 Devices
 =======

-PennyLane-SF provides three Strawberry Fields devices for PennyLane:
+PennyLane-SF provides the following Strawberry Fields devices for PennyLane:

 .. devicegalleryitem::
     :name: 'strawberryfields.fock'